 How Morrows can help

-Ultimately, the key to minimising your tax liability using a ‘bucket company’ needs to be carefully considered.
+Ultimately, the key to minimising your tax liability using a ‘bucket company’ must be carefully considered.
 You need to discuss this with your advisor BEFORE you do it.

-There are different tax laws that affect the use of this strategy, and whether your “bucket company” can use a tax rate of 30% or 25%.
-Additionally, if cash is not available to be distributed to the “bucket company”, a Div.
+Different tax laws affect the use of this strategy and whether your “bucket company” can use a tax rate of 30% or 25%.
+Additionally, if cash is not available to be distributed to the “bucket company,” a Div.
 7A Loan Agreement can be explored to extend the repayment period to 7 years (non-secured) or 25 years (secured).
 These loan repayments may also have tax implications.

-As your Accountants, we can assist by advising whether this strategy would benefit your particular situation.
-We highly recommend meeting with your advisor early, so they can develop a customised tax strategy that meets your unique needs and goals.
-Our advisors can help you assess the pros and cons of using a bucket company and ensure that your tax planning strategies are compliant with current legislation.
+As your accountants, we can advise whether this strategy would benefit your situation.
+We highly recommend meeting with your advisor early so they can develop a customised tax strategy that meets your unique needs and goals.
+Our advisors can help you assess the pros and cons of using a bucket company and ensure that your tax planning strategies comply with current legislation.

 Want to learn more Tax Minimisation Strategies?